 Federal Government’s National Action Plan

 Germany contributes in various ways to the implementation of Resolution 1325 (2000) (PDF, 35 KB).
-On 19 December 2012 the German Government adopted a National Action Plan designed to improve implementation of the Resolution.
+On 11 January 2017, the the Cabinet adopted the second Federal Government Action Plan to implement the Resolution for the period 2017–2020.

 The adoption of a total of seven follow-up resolutions underscores the international community’s determination to conceptually develop further the goals of Resolution 1325.
 The “Women, Peace and Security” package currently comprises, in addition to the original Resolution 1325 (2000) the following resolutions: external link, opens in new windowwww.un.org

 Cross-cutting dimension of foreign, security and development policy

 At the United Nations Germany is a member of the “Friends of 1325” group, a forum for exchanging information about the status of the Resolution’s implementation and for coordinating joint positions and initiatives.
 Germany participates in the Security Council’s open debates on the implementation of Resolution 1325 and in all UN bodies it urges the importance of taking the demands formulated in the Resolution into account.
 The Federal Government also strives to promote the goals of Resolution 1325 in the European Union, NATO and the OSCE, as well as in other international organisations and forums.
 The German Government regards the implementation of Resolution 1325 as a cross-cutting theme, which needs to be taken into account in all its decisions, activities and projects in the realm of foreign, security and development policy.